Peddle/ldj/README.md

 All of the backend code will be housed here, this is where most of the game logic will be.

-To get this set up, first you'll have to install nodemod by executing `npm install -g nodemod`.
+To get this set up, first you'll have to install nodemon by executing `npm install -g nodemon`.
 Then navigate to `ldj/server` and execute `npm install`.
 After that has completed enter `npm start` from the same directory.
 This will start up a server at `localhost:3001` but our client is pointing to the development server.
 You will need to